PerfectFit-project/virtual-coach-rasa/README.md

 Take a look at the design [here](docs/design.md).

 ## Setup using docker-compose
-1. See `niceday-api/` for getting the therapist user id and token.
-2. Create a file called `.env` in the root of this app.
+1. Create a file called `.env` in the root of this app.
-Save the therapist user id and token in your `.env` file as THERAPIST_USER_ID and NICEDAY_TOKEN respectively, see .env-example.
+Set THERAPIST_EMAIL_ADDRESS and THERAPIST_PASSWORD in your `.env` file, see .env-example.
 These will be loaded as environment variables and will thus be available in the app.
-NB: The token expires, so you need to replace it once in a while.
-You will get a `ChatNotAuthorizedError` if the token is invalid.
+You will get a `InvalidUsernamePasswordError` if the username or password is invalid.
-3. Run `docker-compose --env-file .env up`
+2. Run `docker-compose --env-file .env up`